drez3000/timba/README.md

 ## Rsync options

-To display the rsync options that are used for backup, run `./rsync_tmbackup.sh --rsync-get-flags`.
+To display the rsync options that are used for backup, run `./timba.sh --rsync-get-flags`.
 It is also possible to add or remove options using the `--rsync-append-flags` or `--rsync-set-flags` option.
 For example, to exclude backing up permissions and groups:

-	rsync_tmbackup --rsync-append-flags "--no-perms --no-group" /src /dest
+	timba.sh --rsync-append-flags="--no-perms --no-group" /src /dest

 ## No automatic backup expiration

 An option to disable the default behaviour to purge old backups when out of space.
 This option is set with the `--no-auto-expire` flag.

 ## How to restore

 The script creates a backup in a regular directory so you can simply copy the files back to the original directory.
 You could do that with something like `rsync -aP /path/to/last/backup/ /path/to/restore/to/`.
 Consider using the `--dry-run` option to check what exactly is going to be copied.
 Use `--delete` if you also want to delete files that exist in the destination but not in the backup (obviously extra care must be taken when using this option).

-## Extensions

-* [rtb-wrapper](https://github.com/thomas-mc-work/rtb-wrapper): Allows creating backup profiles in config files.
-Handles both backup and restore operations.
-* [time-travel](https://github.com/joekerna/time-travel): Smooth integration into OSX Notification Center

 ## TODO

-* Check source and destination file-system (`df -T /dest`).
-If one of them is FAT, use the --modify-window rsync parameter (see `man rsync`) with a value of 1 or 2
 * Add `--whole-file` arguments on Windows?
 See http://superuser.com/a/905415/73619
-* Minor changes (see TODO comments in the source).
+* check that the destination supports hard links (see TODO comment in the source)

 ## LICENSE

-The MIT License (MIT)

-Copyright (c) 2013-2024 Laurent Cozic

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+This open source project is released under the MIT license.
+See the LICENSE file for details.